ONLINE COURSE OVER 3 WEEKENDS

 with Charlotte Watts 500RYT SYT (Yoga Alliance UK)

 Join Charlotte Watts and Leah Barnett, specialists in Yoga for Stress, Burnout and Fatigue Conditions.
-This course combines what were previously two separate, but intimately connected courses looking at how yogic practices can support us in times of overwhelm and offer us a lifeline when our energy is either compromised or on the floor.
+The course takes a scientific, philosophical and experiential look at how yogic practices can support us within our culture of psychosocial stress, high expectations and stimulus, as well as these more recent times of fear, challenge and overwhelm within the pandemic.
+It explores specific practices that can offer us a lifeline when social engagement is less available and energy and coping resources are either compromised or on the floor.

 This course is offered ONLINE via Yogacampus

 Thursday 14 October to Sunday 5 December 2021

 Module 1 Pre Course material will be released from Thursday 7 October.

 Thursday 14 October: 14:00 to 17:30 (UK time)